ShprAlex/SproutLife/README.md

 Hi, I'm [Alex Shapiro](https://twitter.com/shpralex).
 I've been playing around with ideas about artificial life for over 20 years, since I first started programming.
 I've spent a large part of my career building a network visualization product, which was inspired by artificial intelligence.
 Cellular automata has always been a source of inspiration.
 The possibility of creating life within the machine, to have simple rules give rise to something that goes beyond its programming, to understand the real world by learning from a simulation, I think this have been the dream of many technologists including myself.

 I had the insight that gave rise to Sprout Life in December 2015.
 Since then I've been obsessed with developing the project and seeing where it led.

-A big part of my motivation is to hack on something that's relatively small and self-contained.
 GOL can be written in 100 lines, and I thought that Sprout Life would not be much longer.
 It's turned out a bit bigger than I thought, but it's still a fun toy project.

-Its appeal is that it is something can be taken lightly, a hobby project meant to look cool and be fun to talk about.
+I started with a Java implementation because my initial goal was to quickly refile the design, and java is language I'm most familiar with.
+Popularizing the application may be better done in Javascript.
+I think that current processors are fast enough to run Sprout Life using Javascript in a web browser.

 I hope that others get involved with this project as well.
-I decided to start with a Java implementation because it's the language I'm most familiar with for designing the application.
-I think that current processors are fast enough to have Sprout Life run in a web browser using Javascript.
+In particular, I hope that Sprout Life appeals to programmers for the same reason that GOL does - it is relatively small and self contained and produces results that look cool and are fun to talk about.

 ### Genetic algorithms and collective behavior